DanielLosada/Transformers---Lyrics-Generator/README.md

     On this examples of the results obtained, we can see how on 50 Cent, the model understood that his lyrics have more agressive tone, talks about drugs, sex, crime, etc. When going to Taylor Swift, the style changes completely.
 Now talks way more about feelings and love, and it's really delicate with the words used.
 When generating The Beatles, we can see some claim pro peace.

     Conclusions:
     We can conclude, that the Hypothesis was correct, not only changes the tone and vocabulary used to one that the artist would use, also change the topic of the lyrics.
 We can see that the model is able to fit the vocabulary and style of each artist, and continue the input prompt with the artist style.
 We can see the same behaviour with the other artists tested and with other inputs.
-To see another input go to the W&B report. #TODO: add link to the "I will" report.
+To see more generations with another input go to the W&B report. #TODO: add link to the "I will" report.

 ### 6.2 Experiment 2: Specific genre training and generation with same prompt <a name="experiment_2"></a>

+Experiment setup: We fine-tuned GPT-2 over the second dataset filtered by genre.
+Depending on the genre we found more or less songs.
+It's a similar situation to the experiment 1, but we want to try to learn the patterns of something more general than an artist.
+The amount of songs used for each genre are:

+* Pop: 375
+* Reggae: 223
+* Rock: 954
+* Hip Hop: 108

+Hypothesis: The model is going to be able to fit the genre and produce new songs following the style of the genre.

 Results:
+The full results can be seen in the W&B report. #TODO: add link to the genre "You are" report.
+Here we are going to show some examples of the results obtained.
 * Input prompt: "You are"
     * Genre: Reggae
     ```